Noelsaji2k1/Anti-spoofing-recognition/README.md

 # Anti-spoofing-recognition
 To detect fake faces and images from the original owners face

-# Basic Layout of how thw app looks like
+# Basic Layout of how the app looks like

 First of all I had designed the basic layout of the app using Excalidraw Opening Page